gwimbly03/blackICE/README.md

 * Modular engine that discovers and runs modules from the modules/ directory.
 * Custom logging system that can write logs in JSON or CSV, configurable via YAML.
 * Terminal and email notifications summarizing module runs and baseline diffs.
+* Fully functional port scanner that works similar to Nmap and other popular port scanning tools.
+* NVE CVE TUI.

 ---